Investing in people and culture key to happiness in Việt Nam: UNESCO representative

 HÀ NỘI — Investing in people and culture is key to the happiness of the Vietnamese people, UNESCO Representative to Việt Nam Jonathan Baker said as the country joins the global celebration of the International Day of Happiness (March 20).

-Việt Nam has been widely recognised for its remarkable progress in improving the well-being and happiness of its people, Baker said in an interview to the Vietnam News Agency on the occasion.
+Việt Nam has been widely recognised for its remarkable progress in improving the well-being and happiness of its people, Baker said in an interview with the Vietnam News Agency on the occasion.

 This reflects an approach to development that goes beyond economic growth alone, placing strong emphasis on sustainable and holistic human development, he said.